 With its historic monuments, proof of great cultures of the past, its beaches with clear water and its breath-taking views, the Sardinian capital will seduce you at first sight.

-The connexion with Civitavecchia is guaranteed daily by the Tirrenia ferries, on board of which you can also embark your car and get around the surroundings.
-To learn more about the departure times click here.
+The connexion with Civitavecchia is guaranteed weekly by the Grimaldi Lines ferries, on board of which you can also embark your car and get around the surroundings.

 If you are wondering what is there to see and visit once you get to Cagliari, keep reading this article and you'll find out everything you need to know for a perfect holiday.